Navigating liquid alternative investment strategies

 Summary: Learn about some common alternative-type investment strategies that may help investors diversify portfolios, manage risk, and enhance returns.

-Liquid alternatives funds, commonly called liquid alts, were designed to offer exposure to hedge fund–style investment strategies in a more retail accessible, exchange-traded fund (ETF) or mutual fund format.
-These funds are regulated by the Investment Company Act of 1940 (’40 Act) and must adhere to certain liquidity requirements, meaning shares can be traded on a daily basis.
+Liquid alternative funds, commonly called liquid alts, were designed to offer exposure to a version of hedge fund–style investment strategies in a more retail accessible, exchange-traded fund (ETF) or mutual fund format.
+These funds are regulated by the Investment Company Act of 1940 (’40 Act) and must adhere to certain liquidity requirements, meaning shares can be traded each day.

+Still, liquid alts are different from traditional ETFs and mutual funds.
 Traditional ETFs and mutual funds typically use a “long-only” investment strategy, with the goal of matching or outperforming specific market benchmarks over time.
-Liquid alternative funds, on the other hand, employ a wide array of strategies intended to deliver returns or hedge risk regardless of broader market conditions.
+Liquid alternative funds, on the other hand, employ a wide array of strategies intended to deliver returns or hedge risk regardless of broader market conditions, although no results are guaranteed.
 Additionally, some alternative funds track commodities such as metals, energy, or agricultural products, as well as digital assets.

 Not all liquid alternatives work in the same way.
-Some use strategies designed to behave distinctly different from the markets.
+Some use strategies that try to behave distinctly different from the markets.
 Others take on non-traditional risks to offer diversified sources of potential return.
 Still others attempt to benefit from rising and falling markets as opportunities arise.
-These strategies can be particularly valuable during periods of heightened volatility and market downturns—although they come with unique risks to consider.
+These strategies can be helpful during periods of heightened volatility and market downturns—although they come with unique risks to consider.

-Long-short equity portfolios hold both long and short positions in equities, ETFs, and related derivatives.
+Long-short equity portfolios generally take both long and short positions in equities, ETFs, and related derivatives.
 This means fund managers take long positions in securities and derivatives they expect to appreciate and short positions in securities and derivatives they expect to decline.
-They may also adjust their overall market exposure to take advantage of bull or bear markets.
+They may also adjust their overall market exposure to try to take advantage of bull or bear markets.

 Equity market neutral